-- A proxy vote is a method cast by an individual or firm on behalf of a company’s shareholder who either doesn’t want to vote on an issue or can’t attend the meeting in person.
+- An individual or firm casts a proxy vote on behalf of a company’s shareholder who chooses not to vote on an issue or cannot attend the meeting in person.

-- Before a company’s annual general meeting, the eligible shareholders are sent the voting and proxy information.
+- The company’s annual general meeting sends the eligible shareholders the voting and proxy information.

 - A principal with a limited understanding of the issues can select a well-informed person to cast a proxy vote.

-- A designated proxy is expected to cast a proxy vote as per the shareholder’s instructions provided on the proxy card.
+- The shareholder’s designated proxy is expected to cast a proxy vote according to the instructions on the proxy card.
 However, the proxy may ignore the original voter’s will and decide to vote as per their inclinations.

 So, it can be seen that a proxy vote is an important tool for shareholders to influence the decisions of a company in the right way.
 The shareholders should understand their rights under the proxy voting mechanism and exercise them responsibly to help the company go forward.

 This is a guide to Proxy Vote.
-Here we also discuss the definition, working, examples, reasons, and how to apply for Proxy Vote, along with advantages and disadvantages.
+Here we also discuss the definition, working, examples, reasons, how to apply for Proxy Vote, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –